imnotteixeira/personal-website/src/content/niaefeup-retorspective.md

 This, together with **uni**, had a specific general student problem to solve, they had potential to grow over time (both could be extended to other courses and faculties, for example), fulfilling our informal slogan: *"From students, to students."*

+We now had 2 new "flagship" projects in mind.
+For many years, the good old [TimeTable Selector](https://ni.fe.up.pt/tts) was our most famous product.
+Now, it was time we would give it some company.

 So we started both projects.
 One was Mobile, another was a Web Application.
 From the beginning I decided this NIJobs would have a "3rd customer".

 Apart from benefiting companies and students, it should benefit NIAEFEUP members by being a source of knowledge and good practices, and until today, multiple projects (for our course and others) have been bootstrapped by cloning NIJobs repository, which makes me proud.